efierr/Fibonacci-Sequence/README.md

 ## Introduction

-In mathematics , the fibonacci sequence is a sequence in which each number is the sum of the two preceding ones.
-This sequence was first introduced by a mathematician in india named Virahanka 600 prior its introduction to the west.
+In mathematics, the fibonacci sequence is a sequence in which each number is the sum of the two preceding ones.
+This sequence was first introduced by a mathematician in india named Virahanka 600 years prior its introduction to the west.
 It made it's first appearance in the west in 1202 by a man named leonardo of pisa, who is also known as "Fibonacci".
 The Fibonacci sequence was introduced In Fibonacci's first book "liber Abaci" where he experimented with the fibonacci sequence by calculating the growth of rabbit populations.
 Within this experiment is where he was able to discover the fibonacci sequence.
  ![Alt text](<Fibonacci sequence.png>)

 ## Golden Ratio